Secret Invasion: What If?

 The second story asks what would happen if the Secret Invasion remained secret.
 Norman Osborn is shown wondering what would happen if he was in charge of national security.
 Already on this Earth, Captain America has been pardoned for his role in the Civil War and is seen shaking hands with the Red Skull.
 Hours later, Norman Osborn and the Thunderbolts are dispatched to investigate a situation in the Savage Land.
 They infiltrate a mysterious structure full of duplicates of superhumans.
 The Thunderbolts attempt to fight through, only for them all to be massacred and Osborn captured.
 He is brought before Veranke/Spider-Woman.
-She tells him a little story about how a priest stood up to her and told her that she would die by the hands of Norman Osborn himself.
+She tells him a story about how a priest stood up to her and told her that she would die by the hands of Norman Osborn himself.
 Therefore, the Skrulls had to integrate themselves into human society and eventually fade away.
 She claims that the prophet became Osborn himself.
 Though Norman Osborn tries to deny it, Veranke insists that he is and asks that he kiss her true face.
 Instead, Norman Osborn commits suicide, and reverts him to his Skrull form.